PRECISE/SMEDL/README.md

 generated (no local or global wrapper—see Part 2 of the manual, `doc/smedl.pdf`, for more on what the wrappers do).

+Unless you have no asynchronous events (that is, you have one synchronous set and it contains all the PEDL events as well), you probably want to use the `-t` option to generate a transport as well.
+See the following section for more on that.

 If the `-d` option is given, it will generate the code in the given directory.
 Otherwise, it will generate code in the current directory.

 There are some additional options for `mgen`.
-Some of these are discussed shortly, but use `mgen --help` to see a full listing of options and what they do.
+Use `mgen --help` to see a full listing of options and what they do.

 ### Transports